awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/example-policies.md

 }
 ```

-## Example Policy: Tag\-based Access Control Using Resource Tags<a name="example-policy-tag-based-access-control-using-resource-tags"></a>
+## Example policy: Tag\-based access control using resource tags<a name="example-policy-tag-based-access-control-using-resource-tags"></a>

 The following policy grants the user access to all actions on all AWS Elemental MediaConvert resources in the account, unless the resource or resources are tagged with the key `access` and value `denied` or a value that starts with the string "`deny`"\.